anti-machinee/model-context-protocol-samples/learn_mcp/websites/modelcontextprotocol_io.md

 - Encourage create PRs to MCP organization to build a MCP ecosystem

 # Building MCP with LLMs
+- Recommend how to use Claude to build MCP

 # Debugging
+## Debugging tools overview
+- Can use these tools to debug MCP
+    - MCP inspector
+    - Claude desktop developer tools
+    - Server logging
+- Learn more some levels of debugging
+## Debugging in Claude Desktop
+- Can use these ways to debug MCP
+    - Server status
+    - Viewing log
+     - Chrome DevTools
+## Common issues
+## Implementing logging
+## Debugging workflow
+## Best practices

 # Inspector
+- For test and debug
+## Getting started
+## Feature overview
+## Best practices
+## Next steps

 # Core architecture